mdsumner/spbabel/README.md

 If you know of other variants that should be included, please file an issue or let me know.
 Once the basic framework is available, adding new conversions will be pretty simple.

+There already are converters for Spatial classes, why do this?
+There are converters, but the sp classes reflect modern GIS standards and thes are quite restrictive.
+There are many spatial data structures in R that cannot be represented in sp, and that cannot be represented by extending the existing classes.
+To do so requires a more fundamental re-write.

+Conversions between existing forms is simply a side-benefit of having a more general framework.
 The main motivation is to be able to convert these commonly used types into forms ready for modern tools for interactive use, and to allow database back-ending without proliferation of complicated workarounds doing constant translation.

 Not all pairwise combinations are of interest, but most importantly some of the representations are more general than others.
-The only one that can be used to represent all others is 'gris', but 'ggplot2' also comes pretty close.
+The only one that can be used to represent all others is a set of relational tables, and 'gris' does most of this, but 'ggplot2' also comes pretty close.
+Neither have been used extensively to do this though!

 Installation
 ------------